Bender-Knuth involutions on linear extensions of posets: Introduction

 \subsection{Outline of the paper}

 Section~\ref{sec:basics} provides basic definitions and constructions that are fundamental to this paper, including column-strict tableaux, linear extensions of posets, and BK moves on various combinatorial objects.
-Given a poset $P$, the {\it Berenstein--Kirillov group of $P$}, $\bkp$ is defined to be the permutation group generated by BK moves $t_i$ on linear extensions of $P$.
+Given a poset $P$, the {\it Berenstein--Kirillov group of $P$}, $\bkp$, is defined to be the permutation group generated by the BK moves $t_i$ on linear extensions of $P$.

 In Section~\ref{sec:rel}, we focus on the relations in $\bkp$.
 In particular, we will identify the posets $P$ for which the trivialization relations (Proposition~\ref{prop:rel_ti=1}) and braid relations (Proposition~\ref{prop:rel_braid}) hold; note that the latter was previously observed by \cite{ayyer-klee-schilling}.
-Progress is made towards understanding the {\it LE-cactus posets}, that is, the posets for which the {\it cactus relations} hold in $\bkp$.
+Progress is made towards understanding the posets $P$ for which the {\it cactus relations}, fundamental relations in cactus groups, hold in $\bkp$.

 Finally, Sections~\ref{sec:symm} and~\ref{sec:stab} are dedicated to the study of the group $\bkp$ as a permutation group on the set $\linext(P)$ of all linear extensions of $P$.
-Section~\ref{sec:symm} focuses on understanding posets $P$, called {\it LE-symmetric posets}, for which $\bkp$ equals the full symmetric group on $\linext(P)$.
-More specifically, we classify all disconnected LE-symmetric posets (Theorem~\ref{thm:symm_disconn}) and LE-symmetric series-parallel posets (Corollary~\ref{cor:symm_seri_paral}), and exhibit a few other families of connected LE-symmetric posets.
+Section~\ref{sec:symm} focuses on understanding posets $P$ for which $\bkp$ equals the full symmetric group on $\linext(P)$.
+More specifically, we classify all disconnected posets (Theorem~\ref{thm:symm_disconn}) and series-parallel posets (Corollary~\ref{cor:symm_seri_paral}), and exhibit a few other families of connected posets with this property.
 Section~\ref{sec:stab} explores the cardinality of $\bkp$.